OverCxmplicated/silhouette-card-maker-gui/README.md

 ### 2️⃣ Install & Extract Project Files

+1. Run `pip install customtkinter` to install required dependancies.
-1. Download the `silhouette-card-maker-x.x.x.zip` file from its official source.
+2. Download the `silhouette-card-maker-x.x.x.zip` file from its official source.
-2. Extract it to a known location (e.g., `Documents`, `Desktop`). or
+3. Extract it to a known location (e.g., `Documents`, `Desktop`). or
 2a.
 Place the GUI inside the extracted `silhouette-card-maker-x.x.x.zip` file
-3. Ensure the extracted folder name matches the `PROJECT_FOLDER_NAME` in the GUI script:
+4. Ensure the extracted folder name matches the `PROJECT_FOLDER_NAME` in the GUI script:

    ```python
    PROJECT_FOLDER_NAME = "silhouette-card-maker-1.1.0"